 Being on a gluten free diet triggers an immune response that damages the lining of the small intestine.
 Damage on the small intestine interferes with the absorption of nutrients from food and can lead to osteoporosis, infertility, and seizures.

 Drinking excessive amounts of carbonated drinks leads to tooth decay, a higher risk of heart disease and can help the evolution of type two diabetes.

 Binge eating leads to an overload in a person’s system with a flood of calories, sugar, fats, etc., which results in the body using large amounts of energy to digest.
 Trouble in digesting, will cause low energy and sleepiness.

 Sodium increases blood pressure and holds excess fluid in the body which is added to the heart.
 Also, high sodium foods can increase chance of stroke, stomach cancer and kidney disease.

-OK this isn’t a food but it has to be on this list. interferes with the brain’s communication pathways and affects the way it looks and works.
+Okay, this isn’t a food, but it has to be mentioned.
+Alcohol interferes with the brain’s communication pathways and affects the way it looks and works.
 Aside from that, alcohol damages the heart, liver, pancreas and can lead to cancer.